 Bluehost

-- Support: 24/7 phone and chat support, plus a huge knowledge base.
+- Support: 24/7 phone and chat, plus a massive library of beginner tutorials.

 | Pros | Cons |